nordic-institute/X-Road-development/WORKFLOW.md

 ## 9 Pull requests

-9.1 Pull requests from Partners made against the `X-Road/develop` branch MUST follow these conventions
+9.1 Pull requests made against the `X-Road/develop` branch MUST follow these conventions
-- Pull request name format is `country-version-sequence` e.g. Finnish-6.15.0-3
+- Pull request name format is `contributor-version-sequence` e.g. Finnish-6.15.0-3
-  - Country=origin of the pull request
+  - Contributor=origin of the pull request
   - Version=version of the software this pull request is intended for
   - Sequence=sequence number of the pull request.
 There can be multiple pull requests aiming for the same release and the sequence distinguishes between these.
 - Description field must contain at least the changelist.
 Any relevant additional information should also be provided here.